michaelwamarema/Agile-Team-1/Sprint 2/README.md

 What will you do? - Redesign the website to fit the response from the client in the client meeting

 Are there any imparements? - Servlet method will not be viable to intergrate all other functionalities with the website, a quicker and simpler method needs to be found - task passed to someone with more skills in the area

+#Sprint 2 All information about the second sprint can be found in this folder.

+Day [3] - Scrum Meeting summary The Scrum Master for this meeting was Jodie Laurenson

+Members Present: Jodie, Benjamin, Dimitar, Tony, Joel

+Members Not Present: Michael

+Summary of Conversation:

+Joel:
+- What did you do?
+  Finished 'get user location' functionality

+- What will you do?
+  Implememnt onto the website

+- Are there any imparements?
+  None

+Dimitar:
+- What did you do?
+  Working with Jodie to get JPS working with the website to send and recieve data from the database

+- What will you do?
+  Continue working on that

+- Are there any imparements?
+  None

+Benjamin:
+- What did you do?
+  Rewriting Java code to work with JSP

+- What will you do?
+  Continue working on that

+- Are there any imparements?
+  None

+Jodie:
+- What did you do?
+  Working with Dimitar to get JPS working with the website to send and recieve data from the database

+- What will you do?
+  Continue working on that

+- Are there any imparements?
+  None

+Tony:
+- What did you do?
+  Redesigned the website to fit the feedback from the client

+- What will you do?
+  Work with Jodie and Dimitar on JPS/HTML

+- Are there any imparements?
+  None